zuluana/Halia/README.md

 ![Halia Logo](https://github.com/CodalReef/Halia/blob/master/assets/Halia%20Cover.png?raw=true)

 # Halia
-### JS / TS Plugin Manager - Build Extensible, Modular Apps
+### TS / JS Extensible Dependency Injector

-Use "Plugins" to encapsulate and inject features instead of spreading them throughout the codebase.
-Halia is a lightweight package for declaring "Plugins" and managing their lifecycle.
+**Build extensible "Plugins" to encapsulate and inject features instead of spreading them around your codebase.**

+Halia is an extensible, lightweight package used to build modular, extensible systems.
+Write "Plugins" to centralize features and inject them into your App (or other Plugins).

+Unlike other DI solutions, Halia prioritizes "extensibility".
+Each Plugin has an "install" phase where it installs itself into its dependencies then exports its own API.

+The **intent** of the Halia DI package is to be used as a "Plugin Manager".
+Where a standard DI solution includes modules which initialize themselves, Halia Plugins are stateful and initialize themselves and inject **back** into their dependencies.

+#### Overview

 A Plugin may depend upon other Plugins.
 Once a Plugin's dependencies are installed, its "install" function is invoked with the APIs exported by its dependencies.